WAVH

-WAVH (106.5 MHz, "FM Talk 106-5") is a commercial FM radio station licensed to Daphne, Alabama, and serving the Mobile metropolitan area.
+WAVH (106.5 FM, "FM Talk 106-5") is a commercial radio station licensed to Daphne, Alabama, and serving the Mobile metropolitan area.
 The station airs a talk radio format and is owned by Bigler Broadcasting, LLC.
 The studios and offices are located at 900 Western America Circle Suite #106 Interstate 65/Airport Boulevard interchange in Mobile.

 WAVH has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is on Shelton Beach Road Extension at Pallister Place West in the Beau Terra neighborhood of Mobile.

 Programming

-FM Talk 1065 airs live local talk shows weekdays from 6 a.m. to 2 p.m.
-The station averages 40 hours a week of live, locally produced shows.
-"Mobile Mornings" with Dan Brennan and Dalton Orwig airs M-F from 6-9 a.m.
-Jeff Poor is heard from 9 a.m. till noon.
-"Midday Mobile" with Sean Sullivan airs M-F from noon to 2 p.m.
-The rest of the weekday schedule features syndicated shows, including Paul Finebaum (sports), Todd Schnitt, Joe Pags, Dana Loesch and This Morning, America's First News with Gordon Deal.
+FM Talk 1065 airs local talk shows during the day on weekdays, averaging 40 hours a week of live shows produced by WAVH.
+Weekdays begin with Mobile Mornings hosted by Dan Brennan and Dalton Orwig.
+Jeff Poor is heard in late mornings.
+Midday Mobile with Sean Sullivan airs in early afternoons.
+The rest of the weekday schedule is syndicated programs: The Paul Finebaum Show focusing on SEC sports, The Michael Berry Show, The Joe Pags Show, The Dana Loesch Show and This Morning, America's First News with Gordon Deal.

-Weekends on FM Talk 1065 feature specialty shows including local home improvement expert Danny Lipford, local high school sports talk with Prep Sports Report, local hunting and fishing talk with FM Talk 1065 Outdoors, South Alabama food and drink talk with Sip and Chew, Plain Gardening on the Gulf Coast with Bill Finch and local golf talk with Randy Burgan and Tee Time.
-Syndicated weekend shows include Clark Howard, Kim Komando and Free Talk Live.
-Most hours begin with world and national news from CBS Radio News.
+Weekends on FM Talk 1065 feature specialty shows including local home improvement expert Danny Lipford, local high school sports talk with the Prep Sports Report, local hunting and fishing talk with FM Talk 1065 Outdoors, South Alabama food and drink talk with Sip and Chew, Plain Gardening on the Gulf Coast with Bill Finch and local golf talk with Randy Burgan and Tee Time.
+Syndicated weekend programs include The Kim Komando Show and Free Talk Live.
+Most hours begin with an update from Townhall News.

 History

+Early years

-This station received its original construction permit from the Federal Communications Commission on March 5, 1990, originally serving Bay Minette, Alabama.
+This station received its original construction permit from the Federal Communications Commission (FCC) on March 5, 1990.
+Its original city of license was Bay Minette, Alabama.
 The new station was assigned the call letters WUIF by the FCC on May 3, 1990.
-Just over a month later, on June 4, 1990, the station was assigned new call sign WFMI.
+Just over a month later, on June 4, 1990, the station was assigned new call letters WFMI.
 The new station began broadcasting a soft adult contemporary music format in mid-1993 under program test authority.
 The station had the moniker "LiteMix 106.5".

 After several extensions, renewals, and changes, WFMI received its license to cover from the FCC on August 25, 1993.
-The station was assigned the current WAVH call sign on October 14, 1994.
+The station was assigned the current WAVH call letters on October 14, 1994.
 The FCC authorized WAVH to change its community of license to Daphne, Alabama, on November 29, 1996.

-In June 1997, the Baldwin Broadcasting Company reached an agreement to sell this station to American General Media through their AGM-Nevada, LLC, subsidiary.
+In June 1997, the Baldwin Broadcasting Company reached an agreement to sell this station to American General Media through its AGM-Nevada, LLC, subsidiary.
 The deal was approved by the FCC on August 5, 1997, but the transaction was never consummated and control of the station remained with Baldwin Broadcasting.